AdobeDocs/experience-platform.en/help/destinations/catalog/crm/salesforce.md

 This [!DNL Adobe Experience Platform] [destination](/help/destinations/home.md) leverages the [[!DNL Salesforce composite API]](https://developer.salesforce.com/docs/atlas.en-us.api_rest.meta/api_rest/resources_composite_sobjects_collections_update.htm), which supports both types of profiles described above.

-When [activating segments](#activate), you can select between either leads or contacts and update attributes and segment data into [!DNL Salesforce CRM].
+When [activating segments](#activate), you can select between either leads or contacts and update attributes and audience data into [!DNL Salesforce CRM].

 [!DNL Salesforce CRM] uses OAuth 2 with Password Grant as an authentication mechanism to communicate with the Salesforce REST API.
 Instructions to authenticate to your [!DNL Salesforce CRM] instance are further below, in the [Authenticate to destination](#authenticate) section.

 ## Use cases {#use-cases}

 As a marketer, you can deliver personalized experiences to your users, based on attributes from their Adobe Experience Platform profiles.
-You can build segments from your offline data and send these segments to Salesforce CRM, to display in the users' feeds as soon as segments and profiles are updated in Adobe Experience Platform.
+You can build audiences from your offline data and send these audiences to Salesforce CRM, to display in the users' feeds as soon as audiences and profiles are updated in Adobe Experience Platform.

 ## Prerequisites {#prerequisites}